 Is financial assistance available for the SLPOnline Prerequisite program?

 Federally funded financial aid is not available to the SLPOnline Prerequisite program because this is not a degree-seeking program.
 Federal aid is limited to degree programs only.
 The only funding available through Financial Aid certification would be a Private/Alternative loan.
 The Financial Aid office at Longwood University will be happy to assist in this process, however, Longwood University is not allowed to suggest a lender.
 These loans are processed mostly online, therefore, it is recommended to try a search online of "private student loans" and a wide variety of lending institutions should be available to help you choose.
 Also, search for "comparison of student loans" may reveal a website that will compare different lenders.

 Longwood does have a Monthly Payment Plan program.
 Information on this program is available through the Office of Student Accounts.
 You may access this office either by phone at 434.395.2067 or online at http://www.longwood.edu/studentaccounts/mpplan.htm

 How do these classes impact my current GPA?

 Successful completion of these slponline courses will NOT guarantee admission to graduate school at Longwood University or any other college/university.
 Your performance in these courses will not affect or be averaged with your cumulative undergraduate GPA earned in a bachelor's degree.
 Your cumulative GPA earned with a bachelor's degree must meet the minimum required for admission (3.0 at Longwood University) in order to be considered.
-If you have earned a master's degree, it supercedes the bachelor's degree for admission criteria related to GPA.
-Many graduate programs in speech-language pathology (including Longwood University) require a minimum grade of B or higher in specific disicipline courses.
+If you have earned a master's degree, it supersedes the bachelor's degree for admission criteria related to GPA.
+Many graduate programs in speech-language pathology (including Longwood University) require a minimum grade of B or higher in specific discipline courses.